Anushka-Vish10/Name-Entity-Recognition/README.md

 NER performed using Spacy, bert-base, custom bert model, bert-large-base, roberta-base-model and by using Azure congnetive service text analytics

-On a comparision over these models we come to figure out NER by using azure service and NER using bert-large model performs quite well over the rest.
+On a comparision over these models we come to figure out,  NER by using azure service and NER using bert-large model performs quite well over the rest.